 If you currently wear a standard Hawley retainer, your orthodontist may alter it to re-fit your mouth.
 Your orthodontist will need to produce new clear plastic retainers from either the original or a new mold.

 We hope this article has helped you understand the importance of wearing your retainer and what to do if you lose or break it.
 Retainers are essential to achieving and maintaining a perfect smile, so don’t let anything stop you from reaching your orthodontic goals.
-Contact Kumra Ortho today to learn more about starting the replacement process for your lost or broken retainer.
+Contact Kumra Orthodontics today to learn more about starting the replacement process for your lost or broken retainer.
 We would be happy to help!